oVirt/ovirt-site/source/feature/orm.html.md

 We will start with the following:

-1. Patch to add Hibernate and persistence.xml to the environment
+1. Patch to add Hibernate and persistence.xml to the environment.
+See <http://gerrit.ovirt.org/#/c/33832/> <http://gerrit.ovirt.org/#/c/33835/>
-2. Patch to move the Bookmark entity to JPA
+2. Patch to move the Bookmark entity to JPA.
+See <http://gerrit.ovirt.org/#/c/33836/>
 3. Patch to move the Providers entity to JPA
 4. Patch to move the Job entity to JPA
 5. Patch to move the VdsGroup entity to JPA